ImPACT Frequently Asked Questions

 Q: IF MY CHILD SUSTAINS A CONCUSSION, WILL THEIR POST-CONCUSSION TEST BE COVERED BY INSURANCE?

-A: Post-injury neurocognitive assessments are covered bu most major insurance plans, with the exception of the state of Illinois Medicaid plans.
-You will need to contact your individual health care provider to verify they accept your insurance carrier.
+A: Post-injury neurocognitive assessments are covered by some major insurance plans.
+You will need to contact the individual healthcare provider who will be administering the post-injury testing to verify they accept your insurance carrier.

-Q: WHO SHOULD INTERPRET THE POST-CONCUSSION TEST RESULTS?
+Q: WHO SHOULD ADMINISTER AND INTERPRET THE POST-CONCUSSION TEST?

-A: Many sports medicine clinicians want to learn to interpret the test results and can be trained through a course offered by ImPACT.
-A Certified ImPACT Consultation (CIC) testing location is an ImPACT partner with the education, training, and experience that comes with completing the credentialed ImPACT Consultant Program.
+A: Many sports medicine clinicians can learn to interpret the test results and can be trained through a course offered by ImPACT called the Certified ImPACT® Consultant (CIC) Certification.
+A CIC is an ImPACT partner with the education, training, and experience that comes with completing the credentialed ImPACT Consultant Program.
+For assistance with finding a Certified ImPACT® Consultant in your area, please contact the Athletico Physical Therapy clinic where the baseline test was performed.

 Q: WHAT HAPPENS AFTER THE POST-INJURY TEST RESULTS ARE INTERPRETED?